isc-projects/froot-src/NOTES.md

 server.cc, server.h
 -------------------

-The main coordination class, which receives raw IP frames from the network stack, creating a `Context` for each DNS query and subequently passing the entire response back to the network stack.
+The main coordination class, which receives payload frames from the network stack, creating a `Context` for each DNS query and subequently passes the entire response back to the network stack.

-Since the server uses raw sockets fragmentation of IP packets that exceed the MTU is done here.

 context.cc, context.h
 ---------------------